Racism in South America: Guyana

 There is a long history of racial tension between the Indo-Guyanese people and the Afro-Guyanese.

-A personal account of racism in Guyana comes from Dr. Kean Gibson, an academic at the University of the West Indies.

-He says, "Whenever I return to Barbados, it takes me a couple of days to recover from the trauma of the society.
-Now that I am in Guyana on a more or less continuous basis, I feel that I am living in a pressure cooker, and like many Guyanese, I just want some relief from the tensions in society.
-The problem in the country is inequality and the consequences of it with respect to differential distribution, rights and duties. (which is what racism is about) This is completely not true."

 Guyana's racial tensions originate in the colonial period in it.
 Africans were brought to Guyana as slaves and were put to work in sugar and cotton plantations, whereas Indians were brought to Guyana as indentured servants and took the place of Africans that worked on plantations.
 These historical encounters led to discriminatory stereotyping.
 For example, Africans were viewed as strong, but lazy.
 The Indians were viewed as hardworking, but greedy.
 These groups of people were both used as labor for British colonists, however they both had different stereotypes given to them which affected how one race viewed the other.

 Racial tensions in Guyana started to divide more when it came to politics.
 After the British left and Guyana was freed, the government in Guyana was completely split.
 When people ran for president it became more of a racial issue, where Indians favored other Indians, which were called the People’s Progressive Party (PPP), and the Afro-Guyanese people favored their own kind of people as well and became their own party called the People’s National Congress (PNC).
 This split happened during president Cheddi Jagan ruling time.